 Unit Description

 g gram

 GW Gigawatt (power)

 km Kilometre (distance)

 kV Kilovolt (electrical potential)

 kg Kilogram

 kW Kilowatt (power)

 m Metre (distance)

 MW Megawatt (power)

 mg/l Milligram / litre (concentration)

-Ma Million years
+Ма Million years

-Marine Processes
+Marine Processes 1.

-1.1 Introduction
+Introduction 1.1

-- 1.1.1.1 This chapter of the Preliminary Environmental Information Report (PEIR) presents the findings to date of the Environmental Impact Assessment (EIA) for the potential impacts of the Hornsea Project Three offshore wind farm (hereafter referred to as Hornsea Three) on marine processes.
-Specifically, this chapter considers the potential impact of Hornsea Three seaward of Mean High Water Springs (MHWS) during its construction, operation and maintenance, and decommissioning phases. - 1.1.1.2 Marine processes is a collective term for the following: - Water levels: - Currents: - Waves (and winds); - Stratification and frontal systems; - Sediments and geology: (including seabed sediment distribution and sediment transport); - Seabed geomorphology; and - Coastal geomorphology. - 1.1.1.3 To avoid duplication, potential changes to water (and sediment) quality are not considered in this chapter, but are instead discussed within volume 5, annex 2.2: Water Framework Directive Assessment and volume 5, annex 2.3: Marine Conservation Zone Assessment. - 1.1.1.4 In order to assess the potential changes relative to the baseline (existing) coastal and marine environment, a combination of complementary approaches have been adopted.
-These include: - The 'evidence base' from other offshore wind farm developments.
-This evidence base includes: - Numerical modelling and desk based analyses undertaken to support the consenting processes for Hornsea Project One and Hornsea Project Two, as well as other offshore wind farms; and - Monitoring data collected during the construction and operation of other offshore wind farms. - Analytical assessments of project-specific data; and - Standard empirical equations describing the relationship between (for example) hydrodynamic forcing and sediment transport or settling and mobilisation characteristics of sediment particles released during construction activities (e.g. Soulsby, 1997).
+- This chapter of the Environmental Statement presents the results of the Environmental Impact 1.1.1.1 Assessment (EIA) for the potential impacts of the Hornsea Project Three offshore wind farm (hereafter referred to as Hornsea Three) on marine processes.
+Specifically, this chapter considers the potential impact of Hornsea Three seaward of Mean High Water Springs (MHWS) during its construction, operation and maintenance, and decommissioning phases. - 1.1.1.2 Marine processes is a collective term for the following: - Water levels; • - Currents; - Waves (and winds); • - Stratification and frontal systems; - Sediments and geology: (including seabed sediment distribution and sediment transport); . - Seabed geomorphology; and - Coastal geomorphology. - To avoid duplication, potential changes to water (and sediment) quality are not considered in this 1.1.1.3 chapter, but are instead discussed within volume 5, annex 2.2: Water Framework Directive Assessment and volume 5, annex 2.3: Marine Conservation Zone Assessment. - 1.1.1.4 In order to assess the potential changes relative to the baseline (existing) coastal and marine environment, a combination of complementary approaches have been adopted.
+These include: - The 'evidence base' containing monitoring data collected during the construction, and operation ٠ and maintenance of other offshore wind farm developments.
+The evidence base also includes results from numerical modelling and desk based analyses undertaken to support other offshore wind farm EIAs, especially that used to support the consenting processes for the nearby Hornsea Project One and Hornsea Project Two; - Analytical and spectral wave modelling to consider potential changes to the wave regime in response to the operation of Hornsea Three, as well as the potential for cumulative changes associated with the operation of Hornsea Project One, Hornsea Project Two and Hornsea Three; and - Standard empirical equations describing the relationship between (for example) hydrodynamic forcing and sediment transport or settling and mobilisation characteristics of sediment particles released during construction activities (e.g. Soulsby, 1997).

-- 1.1.1.5 It should be emphasized that for the vast majority of the marine processes assessments described in this chapter, the existing evidence base from Hornsea Project One and Hornsea Project Two is used to validate and corroborate the findings of the independent quantitative analyses carried out for Hornsea Three. - 1.1.1.6 Consideration of the likely changes to the marine processes has been made, adopting a number of conservative assumptions based around the maximum design characteristics of Hornsea Three.
-Subsequent effects upon a series of identified marine process receptors have been determined. - 1.1.1.7 It is noted here that the receptor groups for several of the potential impact pathways considered within this chapter lie in other offshore EIA topics; namely chapter 2: Benthic Ecology, chapter 3: Fish and Shellfish Ecology, chapter 4: Marine Mammals, chapter 5: Offshore Ornithology, chapter 9: Marine Archaeology, and chapter 10: Infrastructure and Other Users.
+- For many of the marine processes assessments described in this chapter, the existing evidence base 1.1.1.5 from Hornsea Project One and Hornsea Project Two is used to validate and corroborate the findings of the independent quantitative analyses carried out for Hornsea Three. - 1.1.1.6 Consideration of the likely changes to the marine processes has been made, adopting a number of conservative assumptions based around the maximum design characteristics of Hornsea Three.
+Subsequent effects upon a series of identified marine process receptors have been determined. - 1.1.1.7 It is noted here that the receptor groups for several of the potential impact pathways considered within this chapter lie in other offshore EIA topics; namely volume 2, chapter 2: Benthic Ecology, volume 2, chapter 3: Fish and Shellfish Ecology, volume 2, chapter 4: Marine Mammals, volume 2, chapter 5: Offshore Ornithology, volume 2, chapter 9: Marine Archaeology, and volume 2, chapter 10: Infrastructure and Other Users.
 In such instances, a significance of effect has not been assigned within the marine processes assessment. - 1.1.1.8 The more detailed technical information which underpins the impact assessments presented in this chapter is contained within volume 5, annex 1.1: Marine Processes Technical Annex.

-1.2 Purpose of this chapter
+Purpose of this chapter 1.2